fortenforge/e/_posts/2018-05-28-coinbase-phishing.md

 Of course, some of these are people trying to login multiple times.
 I count 132 unique email addresses listed, including obviously fake ones like `hellophisher@hotmail.com`.

 OK, so over 100 people gave up their email and password to the attackers, but can we tell how many actually had their accounts drained?
 It turns out, we can.
-THis brings us to the last text file: `success.txt`, in which the phishers logged every time they successfully transferred cryptocurrency out of an account.
+This brings us to the last text file: `success.txt`, in which the phishers logged every time they successfully transferred cryptocurrency out of an account.
 Amusingly, this happened a grand total of three times:

 [![]({{ site.baseurl }}/assets/phishing_coinbase/success.png)]({{ site.baseurl }}/assets/phishing_coinbase/success.png)